katzwebservices/Constant-Contact-WordPress-Plugin/readme.txt

 * Fixed: Issue where Akismet would return all submissions as spam
 * Fixed: Improved error handling for DataValidation.com
 * Added: `constant_contact_akismet_is_test` filter to tell Akismet not to train using test data
+* Fixed: Added message for users who are `OPTOUT` status
 * Fixed: Activity Log output now handles exceptions better

 = 3.1.4 =